kristopolous/db.js/README.md

       .select('firstname', 'age')

 And bam!
 There you go.
 Who said life wasn't easy?

-Just remember these two simple rules:

-1. First filter your search results to the entries you are interested in.
-In SQL land, this would usually go in the "where" clause.
-I call it "find" to make it more of a verb then an proposition.
-But if you REALLY want to use "where", it's aliased for you cause I hate being imposing.

-2. Ok, after you have your items of interest you can now run various operations on those filtered results.
-For instance, you can remove them, or update them, or show some records of them.

-**tl;dr**

-1. Do your "SQL where" stuff first.
-2. Everything else second.

 <h3><a name=expressions>Expressions</a> [ <a href=#toc>top</a> ] </h3>
 Expressions are the *biggest, most important part here*.